openstreams/wflow/doc/index.rst

 -  the wflow\_gr4 model (a distributed version of the gr4h/d models).

+-  the wflow\_routing model (a kinematic wave model that can run on the output of tone of the hydrological models).

--  the wflow\_wave model (a dynamic wave model that can run on the output of the sbm and hbv models).
+-  the wflow\_wave model (a dynamic wave model that can run on the output of the wflow\_routing model).

--  the wflow\_floodmap model (a flood mapping model that can use the output of the wflow\_wave model or de sbm and hbv models).
+-  the wflow\_floodmap model (a flood mapping model that can use the output of the wflow\_wave model or de wflow\_routing model).

 The low level api and links to other frameworks allow the models to be linked as part of larger modelling systems: